 If you have experienced a fracture with little or no trauma, you’ve had what is called a fragility fracture, and it stems from osteoporosis.
 University of Missouri Health Care's Fracture Liaison Service is here to help you avoid future fractures by building and maintaining bone health.

-During your first visit, we’ll review your recent fracture and medical history, evaluate your risks for another fracture and discuss treatment options.
+During your first visit, we’ll review your medical and fracture history, evaluate your risks for osteoporosis and discuss treatment options.

 Questions we may ask: